microsoft/language-server-protocol/protocol.md

 	message: string;
 }
 ```

 Where type is defined as above.

 #### <a name="telemetry_event"></a>Telemetry Notification

->**New:** The telemetry notification is sent from the server to the client to ask the client to log a telemetry event.
+The telemetry notification is sent from the server to the client to ask the client to log a telemetry event.

 _Notification_:
 * method: 'telemetry/event'